hariscoder3/hariscoder3/README.md

 I'm **Haris Ellahi**, a dedicated **AI Engineer** and **Machine Learning Engineer** with a **BS in Computer Science**.
 I have extensive experience in AI-driven projects, particularly in healthcare, education, and software development, including roles where I developed cutting-edge solutions using **Artificial Intelligence**.

 ## 🌟 About Me:
-- 🛠 I have previously worked on:
+- 🛠 I’m currently working on:
   - An integrated **digital research assistant** aimed at accelerating drug design and discovery using **OpenAI o1** for R&D in major diseases such as cancer.

+- I have previously worked on:
   - An **agentic workflow for SDLC automation**, using tools like Crew.ai, AutoGen, and AgentOps to streamline software development tasks such as requirements gathering, design, coding, and testing.

 - 🌱 I’m currently learning and refining my skills in: